From October 1st to May 31st:

 From June 1st to September 30th:

-- from Monday to Saturday, from 9 am to 2 pm and from 4 pm to 8 pm;
+- from Monday to Saturday, from 9 am to 8 pm;

-- on Sunday and public holidays, from 8 am to 1 pm and from 4:30 pm to 8 pm.
+- on Sunday and public holidays, from 8 am to 8 pm.

 Built in the 13th century in the Pisan-Romanesque style, it later underwent trasformations in the Gothic, Baroque and Neo-Romanesque style.